 SERVICE (AMS(R)S)

-Note 1.— This chapter contains Standards and Recommended Practices applicable to the use of Aeronautical Mobile-Satellite (R) Service communications technologies.
+Note 1.— This chapter contains Standards and Recommended Practices applicable to the use of Aeronautical Mobile-Satellite (R) Service (AMS(R)S) communications technologies excluding those that apply to AMS(R)S for Space-Based VHF.
 The Standards and Recommended Practices in this chapter are service- and performance-oriented and are not tied to a specific technology or technique.
+Provisions applicable to the use of AMS(R)S in the frequency band 117.975– 137 MHz by an Air-Ground VHF Digital Link (VDL) system, are contained in Chapter 13, Part I of this Volume and by an Air-Ground VHF Voice Communication System are contained in Chapter 6, Part II of this Volume.

 Note 2.— Detailed Technical Specifications of AMS(R)S Systems are contained in the manual on AMS(R)S. This document also provides a detailed description of the AMS(R)S, including details on the Standards and Recommended Practices below.